To What Is, not What Might Have Been

 Competent, Courteous Drivers: Because of the lack of public transportation options in my area, I find myself driving most of the time, as do most of the residents of the DFW area (and most of Texas, for that matter).
 And while it is proverbial low-hanging fruit to complain about clueless drivers (I will include a very specific grievance next week) all the time, I want to acknowledge the competent, courteous drivers, instead, in this space today.
 And I think there are actually more of them out there than we think.
 Again, we devote our energy to the problems without appreciating the level of quality actually on the road.
 Another recent experience: I also had to travel to downtown Dallas twice by car recently, and both times, I exited the city via the Woodall Rogers Freeway to I-35E.
 Anyone familiar with that area knows that the right lane entering the freeway also serves as the exit for traffic headed from I-35E to the Dallas North Tollway.
 So there’s a stretch of road with lots of merging – drivers like me moving one lane to the left while other drivers move one lane to the right.
 Let me tell you this: few things on any road are better than a dependable merging experience, where drivers are signaling, paying attention, matching speeds, and switching lanes simultaneously so that each gets where they need to be smoothly and safely.
 I experienced this on two consecutive days in Dallas, and both times, I waved to the drivers switching places with me to thank them.
 I hope they saw and appreciated this little thing as much as I did.
 I experience this frequently on I-20 in Arlington, as well, between Cooper St and Matlock Rd.
 There are far more courteous, competent drivers in those areas than there are bad ones.
 Sure, the bad ones going too fast and using lots of lanes draw our attention, but the good drivers need to greet each other more in solidarity.
 We need less honking, yelling, road rage, and all that entails on the road.
 We need more positive communication among the drivers for jobs well-done.
 Texas still has signs that say “Drive Friendly,” and we really should take more time to wave and acknowledge each other when drivers are doing things correctly.

 Healthcare Professionals: I think this topic grows nearer and dearer to me as I age, but this year has been especially active for us when it comes to healthcare.
 I’ve already indicated the reasons why in my Thanksgiving post, and I also credited our excellent primary care physician.
 My wife worked with a host of healthcare professionals during her scans, biopsy, and surgery.
 I worked with several healthcare workers, as well.
 I had my first colonoscopy this fall.
 I realize that A) it means I’m old, and B) I probably should have had at least my second one by 57 years old.
-But I’m a bonfire coward who had put off the procedure, and I was quite nervous about it when the time came.
+But I’m a bonafide coward who had put off the procedure, and I was quite nervous about it when the time came.
 Yet everyone I worked with through the process was patient and professional with me, compassionate about my trepidation and doing their best to assuage my fears.
 We’ve also worked with healthcare professionals who care for my mother, now 95 years old and living in hospice care in an assisted living facility.
 They care for her with an impressive level of integrity and grace.
 What I realize pondering all these experiences is just how exceptional everyone we’ve encountered has been.
 I’m talking every single individual – office staff, physician’s assistants, nurses, anesthesiologists, and of course, physicians…every one of these people we saw this year was terrific.
 Not once did we come across someone who seemed ornery, incompetent, flustered, frustrated, clueless, or even anxious.
 Anytime we dealt with healthcare professionals, it was clear that these people were, in fact, professionals.
 In retrospect, it was both astonishing and gratifying.
 At the same time, I’m frustrated for these people because we all know that the healthcare system in the US is, if not broken, then deeply flawed.
 Yet these workers continue to give excellent care within the confines of that system.
 That reflects a personal commitment that deserves a salute.

 Event Planners: You might think, given how each of the previous items in this post seemed to imply a certain nobility, that this item seems odd.
 But hear me out on this.
 It’s easy to read the phrase “event planner” and conjure some type of pop cultural image, where the person involved is making massive sums of money managing lavish soirées.
 You know…the person wearing a headset to communicate with all the people under their charge as they give orders…in a movie, this person is typically a self-absorbed jerk, or the central character who’s too overworked and in need of some significant other to give life meaning, or perhaps even the comic relief.
 Maybe such people exist in the world, but the reality most of the time is that you’ve experienced the work of an event planner you’ve never seen, heard, or known.
 That person – a real person – earns a modest, nominal amount of money for the work, if any at all.
 Often, they’re either planning the event as an additional duty to their main job, or as a volunteer.
 And the goal of that individual is to craft and coordinate the best event possible for you as a member of a community.
 A show, a concert, a contest, a prom, a tournament, a spelling bee, a parade, a carnival, an athletic event, an awards program, a graduation.
 Someone is in charge of that event, trying to ensure that everyone involved knows what to do and actually does it when and how they’re supposed to.
 I often have the privilege of working with these people, because they need me to speak into a microphone at an appointed time to read a script, say a name, or deliver a message.
 I’ve talked in a previous post about how much I love contributing to a team in that role, but I also want to highlight here that we should all take opportunities to reflect on and appreciate the contributions of these people “in charge.”
 The vast majority are not doing it for large amounts of money; they’re doing it out of love for and commitment to the activity at hand and its participants.
 We, as citizens, community members, parents, family, and friends, desire to have memorable experiences for ourselves and our families, and that makes this work critical.
 Someone has to do it, and we should be appreciative of the people who step up and do.